Dimserene/Dimserenes-Modpack/README.md

 (Updates frequently)
 A custom-made modpack that is hand-picked and put together by myself

-Due to license reasons, I can only list the mods, and you can put them together by yourself.

-Some mod files need to be altered to avoid compat issues, I will specify them in the list.
+Some mod files needs to be altered to avoid compat issues if you want to put the mods together, and I will specify them in the list.

-I repeat, this is not a full list of 1.0.0 compatible mods, this is a modpack that when put together they should function with no problem.
+I repeat, this is not a full list of 1.0.0 compatible mods, this is a modpack that when put together and my goal is they should function with no problem.

 ## Prerequisites